fourthdimensionstudio/beautiful-jekyll/_posts/2018-08-07-Space-Journey.markdown

 2. Also, working with pixel art makes it harder to create icons for Play Store (512x512 and 1024x500 is required) - luckily enough, Photoshop has a very good canvas resize property, using it with the nearest neighbor method make the pixel art be as good in 256x256 as it was on 32x32.
 3. **Sound:** As I said, the sound is more on low frequencies and I was doing them using headphones, what happened is that some sounds are hard to hear on a cellphone without using headphones, I'm even using 1.5 as pitch but it didn't change much.

+### Thoughts

+The only thing is that I would like to have used more thought on the User Interface, graphics on Play Store and Game Description.
+As everything in this project was pretty fast, doing those also was fast, so I don't think they have a good quality.

 As a Flappy Bird similar, there is not much to add, the development happened throughout 5 or 6 days, the main mechanic was built entirely in a single day, the others were dedicated to polish, juiceness, sound, art, etc...
 So, always remember the 80/20 Rule.

 So that's about it!
 Have a good day and follow Fourth Dimension on [Twitter](https://twitter.com/studio_fourth)!